 - PhD, University of California, Los Angeles

-Professor Margerum started his professional career at the Clorox Technical Center investigating such areas as bleach stable metal chelates.
-He spend four years at Nycomed Salutar Imaging in Sunnyvale, CA, leading a team of scientists developing a Gd(III) contrast agent for blood imaging.
-He joined USF as assistant professor of analytical and inorganic chemistry and is currently full professor working with undergraduate students exploring the following chemical education research areas:
+Professor Margerum started his professional career at the Clorox Technical Center investigating bleach stable metal chelates.
+He spend four years at Nycomed Salutar Imaging in Sunnyvale leading a team of scientists developing a Gd(III) contrast agent for blood imaging.
+He joined USF as assistant professor of analytical and inorganic chemistry and is currently professor emeritus with continuing intersts in chemical education.

 - PhD, University of North Carolina at Chapel Hill